 How long would it take to recover from that kind of loss?

-This data leads me to an obvious question: How can leaders create a culture where salespeople are engaged, performing above plan — and committed to staying?
+The data leads me to a critical question: How can leaders create a culture where salespeople are engaged, performing above plan — and committed to staying?

-The short answer: Culture counts.
+Culture counts.
 Everyone inside an organization contributes to building a culture of engagement.
-It starts at the top with senior leaders, is driven daily by managers, and employees make a choice about whether they’ll bring their best efforts to work consistently.
+It starts at the top with senior leaders, it’s driven daily by managers, and employees make a choice about whether they’ll bring their best efforts to work consistently.